-The master of science in entrepreneurial real estate is a 36-credit hour lock-step program that will generally be taken over a 2-year period.
+The master of science in entrepreneurial real estate is a 30-credit hour program.
 Students who are not experienced in real estate or are not working will be encouraged to complete a real estate internship during the summer semester.
 Students who meet certain standards in terms of academic background and experience may also be able to complete the program on a one-year basis.
-Some students may also opt to pursue the degree on a part-time basis which may extend their program to three years.
+Some students may also opt to pursue the degree on a part-time basis which may extend their program to two years.

 The full-time program cycle begins each fall.
 To complete the program along with their cohorts, students are required to take two graduate level real estate courses each semester.
-In addition to the eight required real estate courses (24 credit hours), students will also complete 12 elective credit hours of interdisciplinary studies.
+In addition to the seven required real estate courses (21 credit hours), students will also complete 9 elective credit hours of elective.
 These electives may also be focused on a narrower set of courses that allow students to pursue individualized areas of focus that will help advance their careers in their chosen area of specialization.
-Due to scheduling changes, the list of electives may vary from semester to semester.
-Working with advisers, all students will have an approved program of studies.
+Working with advisers, all students will have an approved program of study.

 The following courses are required:

 |RL-EST 5571||Real Estate Finance||3|

 |RL-EST 5573||Real Estate Feasibility and Market Analysis||3|